Asian Peacebuilders Scholarship (APS)

 Transcripts from Master's programmes are not accepted

-- Official undergraduate/Bachelor diploma bearing the signature of the registrar and the school seal must be uploaded to the on-line application form.
+- Official undergraduate degree (Bachelor's Degree) certificate bearing the signature of the registrar and the school seal must be uploaded to the online application form.
 The copy must be in the original language used by the university to confer degrees.

 - If the original diploma is not in English, an official copy in the original language and an official English translation must be sent.

-Should the applicant be admitted to the APS programme, the aforementioned visa and transcript documents will need to be presented in hard copy.
-Additionally, admitted students will need to obtain the following to comply with Ateneo de Manila:
+Should the applicant be admitted to the APS programme, the aforementioned transcript documents will need to be presented in hard copy.
+Additionally, admitted students will need to obtain the following to comply with Ateneo de Manila University:

 - Transcript authentication from the Ministry of Foreign Affairs of the applicant's country of origin.
 Certified copies by public notaries are not valid